Khloe Kardashian Has Not Forgiven Tristan Thompson After Revealing Baby’s Name, Reports ‘TMZ’

 On her website, Khloe revealed that her daughter True Thompson was 6 pounds, 13 ounces, and 21 inches.
 Kris Jenner revealed that the unique name is a traditional family name.

-Jenner stated that True was her grandfather’s name, True Otis Houghton on her paternal side of the family and her biological father also had the name True as his middle name.
+Jenner stated that True was her grandfather’s name, True Otis Houghton, on her paternal side of the family, and her biological father also had the name True as his middle name.

 I’m so excited to welcome my precious little granddaughter True!!!
 FUN FACT… my Grandfather’s name on my Dad’s side was True Otis Houghton….my real Dad’s name was Robert True Houghton…so i am so excited Khloe named her daughter True!!! #lovebug #familytradition #family pic.twitter.com/MFheCTYnb6